PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Do I need to worry about tides when kayaking?

 Absolutely, especially in tidal rivers and marshes.
 Low tide can leave you stuck in mud, while strong tidal currents can be exhausting to paddle against.
 Check tide charts and plan accordingly.
+The 50-90 rule helps: avoid paddling when wind speed exceeds 50% of the tide speed in knots.

 Where can I find marked water trails in Maryland?